Sbrugo/Sbrugo/README.md

-- 👋 Hi, I’m @Sbrugo
+- 👋 Hi
-- 👀 I’m interested in quality art, modern websites and nature!
+- 👀 I´m a Javascript Developer
-- 🌱 I’m currently learning tech development
+- 🌱 JS Frameworks
-- 💞️ I’m looking to collaborate on great teams
+- 💞️ MERN Stack
-- 📫 How to reach me brugosofi@gmail.com
+- 📫 brugosofi@gmail.com
-- 🌐 Languages English and Spanish
+- 🌐 English and Spanish

 <!---
 Sbrugo/Sbrugo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.